thefrip/FuelXBMC/README.md

 A media manager for XMB coded with the FuelPHP framework

+## Caution

+This software works only with the Frodo version of XBMC and use :
+- thetvdb.com scraper for TV Shows
+- themoviedb.org scraper for Movies
+- the Universal Artist scraper for Artists

 ## Installation

 If you want to use a virtual host (for example http://vhost) :